Grazing Table how-to

 How to build an Italian-style grazing feast

-Imagine yourself in a Tuscan vineyard, the sun warming your back and casting dappled light through the green olive trees.
-You are about to sit down for a long boozy lunch, where you will drink several glasses free-flowing Chianti and consume 20 or so perfectly prepared but delightfully simple dishes.
-This is as close to heaven as it is possible to be on earth, and we are going to help you recreate it.
+Imagine yourself in a Tuscan vineyard, the sun casting dappled light through the green olive trees.
+You are about to sit down for a long lunch where you will drink several glasses of Chianti and eat a selection of perfectly prepared but delightfully simple dishes …

-While we can’t offer you the Italian sun or the Tuscan vineyard we have been focused on perfecting the Roman-inspired buffet and bringing it to your home.
-Now more than ever is a time to sit down with friends and family and come together in a way that doesn’t have to cost the earth.
-So here are our top tips to build a feast worthy of any Italian nonna’s approval.
+While we can’t offer you the Italian sun or the Tuscan vineyard, we have been perfecting the Roman-inspired buffet for you to re-create at home with friends and family in a way that doesn’t have to be formal or extravagant.

-This is the biggest secret of the Italian feasting table, it’s what makes it possible.
+This is the biggest secret of the Italian feasting table.
 To save time and effort, source simple ingredients like cheese, charcuterie and antipasti, such as sundried tomatoes, breadsticks, crisp-breads and artichoke hearts.
-The work is done by your guests, who combine these in any combination that they deem appropriate.
+The work is done by your guests, who combine these in any combination to suit their taste and appetite.

-The key is to make your entire table look like a massive cheese and charcuterie board, with some colourful, seasonal items dotted around.
-Be sure to spread a small amount of each meat, cheese and bread around the table, so they’re accessible to everyone, and don’t be afraid to plate them up with fruit like figs or grapes plenty of vegetables like cherry tomatoes on the vine.
+The key is to make your entire table look like an enormous cheese and charcuterie board, with some colourful, seasonal items dotted around.
+Be sure to spread a small amount of each meat, cheese and bread around the table, so that they’re accessible to everyone, and don’t be afraid to plate them up with fruit such as figs or grapes and plenty of vegetables like cherry tomatoes on the vine.

 Our recommendation: Pecorino Rosso, Gorgonzola Dolce, Fontina, Prosciutto Toscano, Finocchiona and Porchetta

 Once you have your base table, you can start to dress it and build up the wow factor.
-A simple pasta dish will do and can be prepared in under 20mins.
+A simple pasta dish can be prepared in under 20 minutes.
 Spread this dish throughout your grazing table in small serving bowls.
-For a real wow factor you could create two or three of these simple recipes without much extra effort, also use a less well known pasta shape for maximum impressiveness.
+For a really impressive table, you could create two or three of these simple recipes without much extra effort, and perhaps use a less common pasta shape to make things even more interesting.

 Our Recommendation: Fregola Sarda (a North African inspired cous-cous like pasta), with Tuscan fennel sausage, pecorino, lemon oil and parsley